shashankpritam/Insertion-Bias-TE/Validation_7_Insertion_Bias.md

 ```

-    This scatter plot illustrates the relationship between average TE (Transposable Elements) insertions (y-axis) and insertion bias (x-axis) for a single replicate.
+Average TE insertions (y-axis) and insertion bias (x-axis) for a single replicate [['rep'] == 1].
 The x-axis represents the Insertion Bias varying from -100 to 100.
 The y-axis depicts the average TE insertions for each bias level.
 Each data point on the graph represents the average TE insertions for a specific bias level for replicate 1.

-    This plot will visualize how the average TE insertions change with different insertion bias levels.
-However, given that the plot represents data from only one replicate, it might only partially capture the variability across multiple experimental replicates.

 ![Validation Plot C](images/2023_06_29_Validation_7c.png)